304 North Cardinal St.

 Very few things are as magical for kids in the garden as growing your own giant plants!
 Some types of plants grow very quickly and can be an absolute pleasure to grow with preschoolers.
 This may just be the favorite gardening activity for your little ones!

 Here are some giant plants you can grow in a few months:

 Note the days to maturity on the seed packet (or plant tag) and make a calendar to count down the days until the plants are full-grown.
 Measure the plants on a regular basis with a tape measure, yardstick, or simply by standing next to them.
 Over time, children will start to recognize numbers on the measuring tape and take pride in observing their plants grow.
 Who knew gardening could be so wonderful for learning numerical skills!?

 Gardening isn’t just about plants!
 From the soil to the fungi and the microbes and insects, there is a lot going on in the garden beyond plant life.
 Create wildlife habitats for beneficial creatures by installing features like birdhouses and insect hotels.
 You can even order live bugs from local garden centers and teaching centers, including monarch caterpillar cocoons and packages of live ladybugs.

 Here are some ideas for garden ecosystem education for preschoolers:

 Be sure to keep an area of lawn for picnics and play where you can observe the little critters and creatures in their natural habitat.

-The garden is a wonderful place for unstructured play.
+A garden is a wonderful place for unstructured play.
 It is a place of discovery and self-directed learning that can keep children entertained for hours on end.
-One of the most rewarding gardening activities for preschoolers is to simply give the kids their own gardening tools and let them dig in the dirt!
+One of the most rewarding garden themed educational activities for preschoolers is to simply give the kids their own gardening tools and let them dig in the dirt!

 Further Info: Gardening Tools for Kids